 Frozen chicken is a healthy source of protein.
 Store, thaw and cook it properly to reduce risk of foodborne illness.

-About Frozen Chicken
+Consider Healthy Frozen Chicken

 Commercially frozen chicken is often blast chilled or flash frozen to preserve as much nutrition, texture and freshness as possible.
 A quick freezing process prevents the fluid inside the chicken from turning into large crystals, which can cause faster deterioration in texture and nutrition.

-A 4-ounce serving of raw, skinless fresh chicken has 101 calories per serving, with a little over 18 grams of protein and only 2.6 grams of total fat.
+A 4-ounce serving of raw, skinless fresh chicken has 136 calories per serving, with a little over 25 grams of protein and only 3 grams of total fat, according to the USDA.
 Chicken is also a source of iron, potassium, vitamins K and A, and B vitamins, particularly niacin.

 Safely Defrost Chicken

 To cook frozen chicken, you first have to safely defrost it.
 The USDA recommends three safe ways of defrosting chicken: in the fridge, in the microwave or submerged in cold water.

 If the chicken is stored in airtight packaging, you can soak the chicken in cold water, changing the liquid every half an hour.
 If the bag leaks, bacteria can get into your meat.

 To defrost in the fridge, place the wrapped chicken in on a plate and let it slowly defrost.
 Thawed chicken can safely remain in the refrigerator for one to two days before cooking.
 You can also refreeze the meat if you decide not to cook it right away.

 In the case of microwave and cold-water defrosting, the chicken needs to be cooked immediately — some areas of the chicken can become warm or actually start to cook during the thawing process, particularly when thawing in a microwave.